MaxJackson13/HackTheBox/SecNotes/SecNotes.md

 <img src="images/signup.png">

-Logging in presents us with the option to create a new note, change our password, signout or contact someone on the backend of the site. the second and last options present us with some opportunities.
-Perhaps we could change the password of another user then access their notes, or perform an attack against someone checking the contact messages
+Logging in presents us with the option to create a new note, change our password, signout or contact someone on the backend of the site.
+The second and last options present us with some opportunities.
+Perhaps we could change the password of another user then access their notes, or perform an attack against someone checking the contact messages, or both!

 <img src="images/home.png">